-- Keep track of weight loss, which may require purchasing a home scale or transporting the older adult to the doctor’s office for weight checks when the individual is unable to stand without assistance.
+Keep track of weight loss, which may need acquiring a home scale or transferring the elderly person to the doctor’s office for weight checks if they are unable to stand on their own.

-- Pay close attention to seniors’ eating habits and ask them to tell you where and when they eat but don’t rely on self-reports alone.
-Since our caregivers, the people we call Comfort Keepers®, often spend mealtimes with seniors at home, they may have a better idea of normal eating habits.
+Pay attention to seniors’ eating patterns and ask them where and when they eat, but don’t depend solely on their self-reports.
+Because our Comfort Keepers® frequently spend mealtimes with seniors at home, they may have a greater understanding of normal eating habits.

 Family members should be invited to visit during mealtimes to help a senior consume more food.
 Make sure you know who is buying a senior’s food if he or she lives alone.